 Smithfield, RI 02917

-WEATHER POLICY: Markets go on rain or shine unless cancelled by Blackbird Farm.
-Cancellation of a market due to severe weather is decided solely by Blackbird Farm.
+WEATHER POLICY: Markets go on rain or shine unless cancelled by Eat Drink RI and Blackbird Farm.
+Cancellation of a market due to severe weather is decided solely by Eat Drink RI and Blackbird Farm.
 Vendors shall be notified via email or phone prior to Market set-up time.
 No refunds will be given.

 ATTENDANCE: Market attendance must be consistent.
 Absences must be based on seasonality of crops or produce.
 Prior notice of market absence is required.
 No refunds are provided for early drop-out from markets.